Former CIA boss says aware of evidence Huawei spying for China

 The report came a day after Britain announced it would review security at a cyber centre in southern England run by Huawei to ensure that the British telecommunications network is protected.

-In October 2012, the U.S. House of Representatives' Intelligence Committee urged American firms to stop doing business with Huawei and ZTE Corp.
-(000063.SZ) (0763.HK), warning that China could use equipment made by the companies to spy on certain communications and threaten vital systems through computerised links.
+In October 2012, the U.S. House of Representatives' Intelligence Committee urged American firms to stop doing business with Huawei and ZTE Corp. , warning that China could use equipment made by the companies to spy on certain communications and threaten vital systems through computerised links.

-The Australian government has barred Huawei from involvement in the building of its A$37.4 billion National Broadband Network.
+The Australian government has barred Huawei from involvement in the building of its A$37.4 billion ($34.25 billion) National Broadband Network.